vinfreecs/genga/docs/SmallBodies.rst

 | All events of rotation reset or fragmentation are reported in the Fragments file :ref:`FragmentsFile`.

-| Since the fragmentaion routine creates additional debris particles, the initial memory arrays need to be increased,
+| Since the fragmentation routine creates additional debris particles, the initial memory arrays need to be increased,
   to be able to store these additional particles.
 | That can be done with the :literal:`Nfragments`: option in the :ref:`param.dat<ParamFile>` file.